sofyansitorus/Woongkir/README.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.3 =
-This version add some improvements and fixes several minor bugs.
+This version add some improvements.
 Upgrade immediately.